najamsa/react-101-weather-app/README.md

-This is a simple weather app I worked on while learning react/redux.
+This is a simple weather app I worked on while learning react/redux ( thanks to eduonix )

 Before trying out the app, create a login for you in [wunderground](https://www.wunderground.com) (it's free !!) and update the key in <strong>src/config.js</strong>